-Our school offers the community a study well-suited for personal growth, self-defense, and physical fitness: the non-competitive Japanese martial art of Aikido.
+Our school, located in Indianapolis, offers the community a study well-suited for personal growth, self-defense, and physical fitness: the non-competitive Japanese martial art of Aikido.
 The club began in 1987 and is both the first and longest operating school of Aikido in Indianapolis.

 In Aikido, students practice redirecting an attacker’s energy in a way that redirects the force and aggression of an attacker, with the intended outcome of doing no damage.
 There is no fighting in Aikido – it is for civilian self-defense.
 There are no competitions or tournaments – it is cooperative and practiced with a partner.
 Aikido is accessible to most ages.